Soham murders: Search and discovery

-On 8 August, CCTV footage of the girls, recorded minutes before their disappearance, was released to the public.
-This footage depicted them arriving at the local sports centre at 6:28 p.m.
-(Note: Investigators were able to obtain extensive footage of the children's movements following their departure from the Wells household.
+The community held a candlelight vigil on 7 August.
+The following day, CCTV footage of the girls, recorded minutes before their disappearance, was released to the public.
+This footage depicted them arriving at the local sports centre at 6:28 pm (Note: Investigators were able to obtain extensive footage of the children's movements following their departure from the Wells household.
 The last piece of footage of Wells and Chapman depicts the children walking onto a car park on the grounds of Soham Village College.)
 A televised reconstruction of the children's last known movements was broadcast nationally on 10 August, and both sets of parents granted an interview with presenter Colin Baker on ITV's current affairs programme Tonight, which was broadcast on 12 August.
 Other family members and friends of both girls also appealed via the media for the safe return of the children.
-These appeals for information on the whereabouts of Wells and Chapman produced over 2,000 phone calls and tips from the public, with all information obtained entered into the investigation's HOLMES 2 database.
+These appeals for information on the whereabouts of Wells and Chapman produced more than 2,000 phone calls and tips from the public, with all information obtained entered into the investigation's HOLMES 2 database.
 (Note: Huntley was present at one of the press conferences in which the parents of Wells and Chapman pleaded for the safe return of their daughters.
 On this occasion, he offered his condolences to the father of Wells, stating: "Kevin, I'm so sorry.
 I didn't realise it was your daughter".)
-The community held a candlelight vigil on 7 August.

-Shortly after the children's disappearance, Staffordshire Police contacted the investigating officers to report their suspicions the girls could have been abducted by the same man responsible for an abduction in their jurisdiction the previous year, in which a six-year-old girl had survived an indecent assault by an abductor who was still at large and whose green Ford Mondeo had number plates which had earlier been stolen in Peterborough.
-The person responsible for this abduction and assault was also believed to have followed a 12-year-old girl in the same area, although in this instance, his car had been fitted with number plates which had been stolen in Nottinghamshire.
+Shortly after the children's disappearance, Staffordshire Police contacted the investigating officers to report their suspicions the girls could have been abducted by the same man responsible for an abduction in their jurisdiction the previous year, in which a six-year-old girl had survived an indecent assault by an abductor who was still at large.
+This offender drove a green Ford Mondeo with number plates which had earlier been stolen in Peterborough.
+The person responsible for this abduction and assault was also believed to have followed a 12-year-old girl in the same area, although, in this instance, his car had been fitted with number plates which had been stolen in Nottinghamshire.
 The same vehicle had recently been sighted in Glatton, Cambridgeshire.
-This information was later included in a televised appeal about the children's disappearance on the BBC's Crimewatch, but this potential lead failed to bear fruit.
+This information was later included in a televised appeal about the children's disappearance on the BBC's Crimewatch, but the lead did not result in any significant developments.